 The Public File is just one indicator of our output.
 Just ask us if you’d like a hard copy.
 If you have any comments on it, let us know or, if necessary, contact our regulator, Ofcom.

-Except in special or exceptional circumstances (which may include some bank holiday periods,) the station broadcasts news bulletins hourly from 0600 until 1900, with news headlines & sport headlines at :20 & :40 between 0600 and 0900, 1600 and 1900 on weekdays.
+Except in special or exceptional circumstances (which may include some bank holiday periods,) the station broadcasts news bulletins hourly from 0600 until 1900, with additional headlines in weekday breakfast and evening drive periods.
 Bulletins contain a mix of local/regional, national and world stories, along with sport, weather and entertainment news.

 At the weekend, bulletins containing local/regional, national and world news, along with sport, weather and entertainment news, are broadcast between 0700 and 1300.

 Additionally, at other times, bulletins containing national and world news, prepared by Sky, may be broadcast in some hours.

 Recent stories can be seen here.

 The station broadcasts twenty four hours a day, with programmes as listed here.

 Programming within weekday daytimes is not regularly automated, apart from the 2pm hour.
-Our late night and overnight programming – and some early evening and early morning weekend programming will generally be automated, but may be live in times of adverse weather or other relevant circumstances.
+Our late night and overnight programming – and some early evening and early morning weekend programming will generally be automated, but shows may be live in times of adverse weather or other relevant circumstances.